Quick Answer: Fiddle Leaf Fig Care Basics

 Understanding Your Fiddle Leaf Fig

-The fiddle leaf fig (Ficus lyrata) is native to the tropical rainforests of Western Africa.
-Its name comes from the distinctive violin-shaped leaves that can grow up to 18 inches long.
+Before the care tips, it helps to know where this plant comes from — because its origins explain almost everything it asks of you.
+The fiddle leaf fig (Ficus lyrata, a member of the mulberry/fig family) is native to the tropical rainforests of Western Africa, and its name comes from the violin-shaped leaves that can stretch up to 18 inches long.

 1. Light: The Most Critical Factor

-If there’s one thing I want you to remember from this entire article, it’s this: light is everything.
+If you take only one thing from this article, make it this: light is everything.

 Best Window Placement

-- South-facing window: Ideal.
-Provides the most consistent bright light.
+- South-facing window: ideal — the most consistent bright light.

 Signs Your Fiddle Needs More Light

-- New leaves are smaller than older ones
+- New leaves come in smaller than the older ones

 - Stems look thin and leggy